And more importantly, what's better: a fully forged vs stamped knives?

-- Afterward, a knife should be hand inspected, hand polished, lasered with a logo, and packaged.
+- Afterward, a sharp edge knife should be hand inspected, hand polished, lasered with a logo, and packaged.

-- The most important part – the blade – is never actually forged in this method.
+- The most important part of a quality knife – the blade – is never actually forged in this method.
 Forging (heating and hammering the metal) strengthens the actual structure of the metal on the inside.
 Since this process is skipped, the manufacturer is compromising the integrity of the process and the long-term hardness of the blade.
 Their process, however, is much cheaper.

 - When you heat and hammer a blade using the authentic process, it compacts the blade metal and makes it more uniform across the blade.
 For this cheaper method of “forging” that our overseas competitors use, you will get a wider variety of quality, durability, and hardness from knife to knife because a step in the process was skipped.